havenow/AndroidGameModify/直接调用so中的函数/readme.md

 libxhook/jni/xhook.h

 1. Register hook info
-int xhook_register(const char  *pathname_regex_str,
-                   const char  *symbol,
-                   void        *new_func,
-                   void       **old_func);
+int xhook_register(const char* pathname_regex_str, const char* symbol, void* new_func, void** old_func);

 Return:			zero if successful, non-zero otherwise.
-pathname_regex_str:		In current process's memory space, in every loaded ELF which pathname matches regular expression pathname_regex_str, every PLT entries to symbol will be replaced with new_func.
+args:			In current process's memory space, in every loaded ELF which pathname matches regular expression pathname_regex_str, every PLT entries to symbol will be replaced with new_func.
 The original one will be saved in old_func.
 The new_func must have the same function declaration as the original one.
 The regular expression for pathname_regex_str only support POSIX BRE (Basic Regular Expression).

+2. Ignore some hook info
+int xhook_ignore(const char *pathname_regex_str, const char *symbol);

+Return:			zero if successful, non-zero otherwise.
+args:			Ignore some hook info according to pathname_regex_str and symbol, from registered hooks by xhook_register.
+If symbol is NULL, xhook will ignore all symbols from ELF which pathname matches pathname_regex_str.
+The regular expression for pathname_regex_str only support POSIX BRE.
 ```